-What Can Happen If You Don’t Stop When An Officer Tries To Pull You Over
+What Can Happen If You Don’t Stop When Police Tries to Pull You Over

-There are many possible consequences for not stopping when an officer signals you to pull over.
+There are many possible consequences for not stopping when a cop signals you to pull over.
 None of them are good.

 One possible consequence is that a high-speed chase ensues when you fail to stop after being signaled by a law enforcement officer.
 The risks here include losing control of your automobile and hurting yourself and/or someone else, including the police officer.
 It is quite possible that an innocent bystander gets in the way, and you cannot avoid hitting them.
 Now charges that may have been relatively minor, such as a traffic violation, are major.

-Ohio law on the topic of failure to comply with the order of signal of a police officer is clear:
+Ohio law on the topic of failure to pull over for police to comply with the order of signal of a police officer is clear:

 - No person shall fail to comply with any lawful order or direction of any police officer invested with authority to direct, control, or regulate traffic.